dylanmei/kafka-snitch/README.md

     	Whether to run-and-exit, or run continously -run.snooze duration
-    	The amount of time to sleep between observations (default 10s) -statsd.addr string
+    	The amount of time to sleep between observations (default 10s) -sasl.mechanism string
+    	SASL mechanism to use for authentication -sasl.password string
+    	SASL password for use with the PLAIN and SCRAM mechanisms -sasl.username string
+    	SASL username for use with the PLAIN and SCRAM mechanisms -security.protocol string
+    	Protocol used to communicate with the brokers (default "PLAINTEXT") -statsd.addr string
     	The hostname:port of a StatsD UDP endpoint -statsd.tagfmt string